If your website uses ReCaptcha V1 you’ll need to upgrade it before March 31st 2018 to ensure your contact forms continue to function correctly.

 However knowing that the new Invisible CAPTCHA is being rolled out, it may only be a limited time until Google decide to retire version 2.
 Just food for thought, if you wanted to improve the user experience on your website, you could implement Invisible Captcha now.

 Is this a big update and what are the costs likely to be?

-Information and instructions on upgrading to either Version 2 or the new Invisible Captcha can be found on the following link.
+Information and instructions can be found here on upgrading to either Version 2 or the new Invisible Captcha.
 If you choose to carry out this update yourself, follow the guides that Google provides, there is no cost for upgrading.

 If you’re pressed for time or this is not your area of expertise, then Impact are charging a flat fee of £300+vat* for the replacement of reCAPTCHA and upgrade you to either version 2 or the new invisible CAPTCHA; whichever you prefer.